 In August 2018 Council successfully lodged a grant application to the NSW Government to receive funding for the investigation and design phase of a preferred long-term (seawall and sand nourishment) solution.
 The application did not include construction of a seawall.

-The coastal engineering and economics study underway is being co-funded (50:50) through the NSW Coastal and Estuaries Grants Program.
+The coastal engineering and economics study was co-funded (50:50) through the NSW Coastal and Estuaries Grants Program.